Font size

 WHO MIGHT BE INTERESTED IN TAKING THIS COURSE?

-are not expected to have any prior knowledge or experience, however, an
+There are no formal entry requirements for this qualification and learners are not expected to have any prior knowledge or experience, however, an interest in the subject area is advisable.

 WHAT WILL THE LEARNER STUDY AS PART OF THIS COURSE?

-the knowledge required to work safely around electric/hybrid vehicles that may have or have had damage to their high energy/electrical system
+The content of this qualification has been designed to give the learners the knowledge required to work safely around electric/hybrid vehicles that may have or have had damage to their high energy/electrical system during emergency and recovery situations.
+It contains one mandatory unit covering:

 • the types of Electric/Hybrid vehicles available